santiagosayshey/DigiBrain/Content/Projects/Dictionarry/dev log.md

 ### Grouping

-The previous 'tiers' for release groups was just natural intuitive grouping
+The previous 'tiers' for release groups was just natural intuitive grouping.
+Humans are surprisingly very, very good at pattern recognition so it was never really a problem.
+However, it was manual, and we dont like manual around here.
+Enter 'K Means Clustering'.
+Essentially it's just a fancy algorithm that finds natural break points between groups of numbers.
+Using K means, I've dropped the number of 1080p Tiers from 7 down to 5 which in turn has increased immutability.
+Small changes, but will be important in the long run.

+## Thank You!

+That's all for today, I hope everyone's enjoying the holidays and doing alright!